ischrot/ischrot.github.io/teaching/ss22/nlo.md

 The lectures take place in person and in a "classical" format, i.e. Prof. Kostina will present the lecture content in the lectures.

 Handwritten lecture notes will be uploaded on [MaMpf][mampfempty] once the course has been created there.
-Until then, we will link all material in the section [other materials][material].
+Until then, we will link all material in the section [lecture notes][material].
 Moreover, lecture notes from the course in the winter term 2020/2021 are available, see [other materials][material].

 ## Exercises